Jump to:

 Javen/Shutterstock

-Niagara Falls is the least busy during the spring and fall months.
+The least busy time to visit Niagara Falls is in the spring and fall months.
 School is still in session this time of year and in the Spring, families are preparing for summer vacations, while in the fall they are recovering from their recent trip out of town.

 This makes spring and autumn the best times to visit Niagara Falls if you don’t like crowds.
 When visiting in the spring, you will experience a cool breeze with fresh, crisp air as you take in the natural beauty of the falls.